noahpierau/Agapism-Manifesto/README.md

 Now that we have a common understanding of the core principles, it’s time to explore Agapism in more detail.

 # Why Agapism?

 What is needed more than ever is Agape.
-In the global societies of today we are severely lacking compassion, community, and human connection.
+In our modern societies we are severely lacking compassion, community, and human connection.

-Agape is the highest level of Love that we can reach.
-It is demonstrated in our dedication to heal, to improve the lives of others, by being conscious of how our actions affect the greater good of mankind, by showing random acts of kindness, all without expecting anything in return.
+Agape is the highest level of Love that anyone can reach.
+It is demonstrated by our dedication to heal, by being aware of how our actions affect the greater good of mankind, by showing random acts of kindness, by improving the lives of others, all without expecting anything in return.

-> **Essentially, the aim of Agapism is: harmonious human beings.
-Not only with themselves — also with others and with the world around them.**

 Love in the form of Agape simply means we will do what will best benefit all beings.
 Doing what will best benefit all beings includes us as well.
-When we are the ones who are struggling the most, we can open ourselves up to receive the energy of others.
-We should not be afraid to speak up when we are struggling with the obstacles of life, for it is not just OK to ask for help, Agape encourages us to do so.
+When we are the ones who need help the most, we can open ourselves up to receive the energy of others.
+We should not be afraid to speak up when we are struggling with the obstacles of life — it is not just OK to ask for help, Agape encourages us to do so.

 Agapism acknowledges that love can be difficult, both for others and for ourselves.
 It can require us to help others even when we don’t think they would do the same for us.
 It tells us to be generous to those we dislike or even despise.
 However, there is value in the difficulty of love.
 By making the effort to love our enemies, we grow our capacity to Love.